Curricular Practical Training (CPT) (F-1)

 Part-Time or Full-Time CPT

-CPT can be authorized during the academic year or during the summer, but must be specified as either part-time or full-time.
+CPT can be authorized during an academic semester or during the summer but must be specified as either part-time or full-time.

 There is no regulatory limit to CPT.
 The overall amount of CPT that will be authorized is defined by what is required or permitted under your degree program.
 However, if you are authorized for a total of 12 months or more of full-time CPT, you will not be eligible for Optional Practical Training.
 Periods of part-time CPT authorization do not affect OPT eligibility.